LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/Variables/TypeDeduction/auto.md

 This feature should be used judiciously.
 Because function definitions are documentation, it’s best to provide concrete return types when available.

+Consider the following program:

+  auto add(int x, int y)
+  {
+      return x + y;
+  }

+Since x + y evaluates to an int, the compiler will deduce this function should have a return type of int.
+When using an auto return type, all return statements must return the same type, otherwise an error will result.

+While this may seem neat, we recommend that this syntax be avoided for normal functions.
+The return type of a function is of great use in helping to document for the caller what a function is expected to return.
+When a specific type isn’t specified, the caller may misinterpret what type the function will return, which can lead to inadvertent errors.

+Best practice

+Avoid using type inference for function return types.

+Interested readers may wonder why using auto when initializing variables is okay, but not recommended for function return types.
+A good rule of thumb is that auto is okay to use when defining a variable, because the object the variable is inferring a type from is visible on the right side of the statement.
+However, with functions, that is not the case -- there’s no context to help indicate what type the function returns.
+A user would actually have to dig into the function body itself to determine what type the function returned.
+It’s much less intuitive, and therefore more error prone.

 ### auto and Function Templates